 - Assign the Lab Creator role to the user account.

 Subscription has labs in 2 regions, and the regional limit for this subscription is 2

 The default limit for the total number of regions you can use for creating labs varies by offer category type.
 If you have reached the Azure regions limit for your subscription, you can only create labs in regions that you're already using.

 Learn more about how to resolve region restrictions.

 You've successfully created a lab virtual machine for experimenting inside the VM.
 You created a lab plan in the Azure portal and added a lab from the Azure Lab Services website.
 You then published the lab to create the lab VM, and connect to it with remote desktop.

-Azure Lab Services supports different Azure AD roles to delegate specific tasks and responsibilities to different people in your organization.
+Azure Lab Services supports different Microsoft Entra roles to delegate specific tasks and responsibilities to different people in your organization.
 In the next tutorial, you learn how to set up a lab for classroom teaching, where you assign permissions to lab creators and invite lab users to connect to the lab VMs.